WHNelson/abbot/README.md

-# Another Balancing Bot
+Another Balancing Bot
-#
-# This is my first real attempt at coding a balancing bot.
-Using
+This is my first attempt at coding a balancing bot.
-# this experience to also learn things like git, python, C, bash, etc, etc.